italohdc/LearnSnake/README.md

 ## Snake (the game itself)

 Snake is a game in which a snake needs to explore an environment and catch the fruit without hitting any obstacle or itself.
-Every time the snake catches a fruit, its size increases (for practical reasons explained in the next section, the snake has a fixed size in the live example above).
+Every time the snake catches a fruit, its size increases.

 I could have forked another Snake repository, but since I didn't know Javascript (and I would need to use it on the next steps), I thought that developing the Snake game from scratch would be a good idea to learn more about it.